-Nanit has consistenly high ratings for product quality and initial customer service, though there have been some concerns about the quality of their product support.
+Nanit has consistently high ratings for product quality and initial customer service, though there have been some concerns about the quality of their product support.

-While Nanit is based in the USA, their products are made in China.
+While Nanit is based in the USA, its products are made in China.

 About the Nanit App